 Weather | 16% | 29% |

-What can you do if your homeowners insurance claim is denied?
+What to do when homeowners insurance denies your claim

-Experts recommend first trying the internal claims appeal process available to you through your insurance company.
-If you can't agree, you can file a complaint with your state's insurance department, file a claim in Small Claims Court or file a lawsuit against your insurance company.
+The first step is to file an appeal with your insurance company; every company has a process for this.
+If you can't agree, you can file a complaint with your state's insurance department, file a claim in small claims court or file a lawsuit against your insurance company.

 Frequently asked questions: Home insurance claims

-Even if you own your home outright or your lender doesn't obligate you to use the claim payout for repairs, think twice before choosing to pocket the money.
+Even if you own your home outright or your lender doesn't obligate you to use the claim payout for repairs, think twice before pocketing the money.

 "Say you choose to take the claims money, not repair the damage and instead buy a car, for example.
 If so, your insurance company has every right to amend your policy, exclude damaged property they've already paid out for or even cancel or non-renew the policy altogether.
 If you do elect to keep the funds and not make repairs, the replacement cost clause becomes null and void," says Ben Galbreath, producer and independent insurance agent with Wallace & Turner Insurance in Springfield, Ohio.
 "When you sign the application for a standard homeowners insurance policy, you are agreeing to transfer the risk of financial loss to repair or replace any damage to your home and put it back to its original status before the loss or better."